iam-peekay/personal-website/content/posts/2019-05-13-how-does-cosmos-work-anyway.md

 If we revisit our prediction markets example, I could easily make the case that a decentralized prediction market application doesn't need the level of decentralization that an application like sound money or store of value would need.
 Having 10, 20, or 100 validators is good enough.

 At [TruStory](https://www.trustory.io/), for example, we're building our back-end application logic using the Cosmos SDK.
 Therefore, the state and logic about claims and arguments live on a blockchain and are open and transparent.
 Our front-end, on the other hand, is proprietary.
-This gives users transparency and ownership over the data layer (this was impossible with the previous generation of social networks).
+This gives users transparency over the data layer and allows users to share in the ownership and governance of the network.
+They can vote on new features, vote out bad actors, and curate the network to their liking, both at the user and infrastructure level.
 It also gives developers the ability to inspect and build their own tools and services on top of the back-end blockchain logic.
 Having 10s or 100s of validators who are running and validating our transactions gives us reasonably enough security while giving both users and developers the transparency, ownership and accountability they need.

 If you can get on-board with the tradeoffs that Tendermint makes in having a fixed and known validator set, then you'll appreciate some of the neat properties it offers which would be impossible otherwise: